batterypass/BatteryPassDataModel/README.md

   - [Contact](#contact)

 ## Overview
 The Battery Pass Data Model is designed to facilitate the digital representation of battery-related data, ensuring compliance with industry standards and regulatory requirements.
 This model supports the efficient exchange of data between various stakeholders in the battery lifecycle, including manufacturers, suppliers, recyclers, and regulators.
+The content of the data model is derived from the [Battery Pass Project Data Point List](https://view.officeapps.live.com/op/view.aspx?src=https%3A%2F%2Fthebatterypass.eu%2Fassets%2Fimages%2Fcontent-guidance%2Fpdf%2F2023_Battery_Passport_Data_Attributes.xlsx&wdOrigin=BROWSELINK)

 ## Features
 - **Standardized Data Representation:** Ensures uniformity in the way battery data is recorded and shared.